tuturto/stilpo/README.md

 =====
 Stilpo is a set of problem solving routines that can be extended to solve various kinds of problems.
 Some examples and test cases are also provided.
-The system is based on ideas shown in Building Problem Solvers by Kenneth D.
+The system is based on ideas in two books: "Building Problem Solvers" by Kenneth D. Forbus and Johan de Kleer and "Paradigms of Artificial Intelligence
-Forbus and Johan de Kleer.
+Programming: Case Studies in Common Lisp" by Peter Norvig.

 System Requirements
 ===================